 First, the traditional approach focuses on a subset of the total portfolio.
 Traditionally, the focus is on finding a mix of asset classes that maximizes the expected return, subject to a risk constraint.
 However, because the purpose of most asset portfolios is to fund a specified future cash-flow stream - a liability - the true risk for the portfolio is not the standard deviation of the assets or the performance of the assets relative to that of peers, but not being able to fund the future liability.
+An asset allocation approach that takes the future liability into account is called liability-relative optimization (or surplus optimization).
+The usual method employed to accomplish this is to constrain the optimizer to hold short an asset class representing the liability.

-184 Monte Carlo simulation is a problem-solving technique utilized to approximate the probability of certain outcomes by performing multiple trial runs, called simulations, using random variables.
+191 Monte Carlo simulation is a problem-solving technique utilized to approximate the probability of certain outcomes by performing multiple trial runs, called simulations, using random variables.
 The probability distribution of the results is calculated and analyzed in order to infer which outcomes are most likely to be produced.

-185 See Markowitz, H. & Usmen, N. 2003.
+192 See Markowitz, H. & Usmen, N. 2003.
 "Resampled Frontiers vs. Diffuse Bayes: An Experiment."
 Journal of Investment Management, Vol. 1, No. 4.